 Many of these were based on the hour as a unit of account, and often everyone’s hour was equal and could either be exchanged for another hour of service or the equivalent in goods.

 Modern forms of time exchange, called Timebanks and LETS (Local Employment Trading Systems), have been around since the 1980’s.
-Now with unemployment topping 10 percent (likely twice that, given recording problems), time exchanges are making a come-back.
+Now with unemployment topping 10 percent (likely twice that, given recording problems), time banking and exchanges are making a come-back.

 Official Timebanks purchase software that provides a ready-made, standardized directory and accounting system of individuals, and sometimes nonprofits or government agencies, that are willing to provide services to their communities and receive help in return.